ethereum/ethereum-org-website/src/content/history/index.md

 #### Summary {#paris-summary}

-The Paris upgrade was triggered by the proof-of-work blockchain passing a [terminal total difficulty](/glossary/#terminal-total-difficulty) of 58750000000000000000000.
+The Paris upgrade was triggered by the proof-of-work blockchain passing a <GlossaryTooltip termKey="terminal-total-difficulty">terminal total difficulty</GlossaryTooltip> of 58750000000000000000000.
 This happened at block 15537393 on 15th September 2022, triggering the Paris upgrade the next block.
 Paris was [The Merge](/roadmap/merge/) transition - its major feature was switching off the [proof-of-work](/developers/docs/consensus-mechanisms/pow) mining algorithm and associated consensus logic and switching on [proof-of-stake](/developers/docs/consensus-mechanisms/pos) instead.
 Paris itself was an upgrade to the [execution clients](/developers/docs/nodes-and-clients/#execution-clients) (equivalent to Bellatrix on the consensus layer) that enabled them to take instruction from their connected [consensus clients](/developers/docs/nodes-and-clients/#consensus-clients).
 This required a new set of internal API methods, collectively known as the [Engine API](https://github.com/ethereum/execution-apis/blob/main/src/engine/common.md), to be activated.
 This was arguably the most significant upgrade in Ethereum history since [Homestead](#homestead)!

 - [Read the Paris upgrade specification](https://github.com/ethereum/execution-specs/blob/master/network-upgrades/mainnet-upgrades/paris.md)